 Schedule and Venue

-Friday, June 7: Registration will be open 5 to 10 PM in Morris Inn, where there will also be an Opening Reception and Poster Session from 8 to 10 PM.
-Saturday, June 8: There will be lectures all morning and afternoon with frequent breaks.
+Friday, June 7: A registration desk, where one can pick up the conference schedule and materials, will be open from 7:30 to 11 PM in Morris Inn, where there will also be an Opening Reception and Poster Session from 8 to 10 PM.
+Saturday, June 8: There will be lectures in the morning and afternoon with frequent breaks.
 Breakfast and lunch will be provided.
-There will be Cocktails at 6 PM, followed by the Conference Banquet at 6:30 PM and a Banquet Lecture at 8 PM.
+Breakfast, lunch, and the morning and afternoon talks will be in McKenna Hall.
+At 6 PM, there will be Cocktails, followed by the Conference Banquet at 6:30 PM, both in Morris Inn.
+At 8 PM there will be a a Banquet Lecture.
 Sunday, June 9: There will be a Conference Mass at 8 AM.
-Breakfast provided at 9 AM, followed by lectures and a second Poster Session.
-Lunch is provided, after which there will be the Annual Membership Meeting of the SCS, which closes the conference.
-All meals and events on Saturday and Sunday (except masses) will be in McKenna Hall.
+Breakfast will be provided at 9 AM, followed by lectures and a second Poster Session.
+Lunch will also be provided, after which there will be the Annual Membership Meeting of the SCS, which closes the conference.
+All meals and events on Sunday (except mass) will be in McKenna Hall.
+McKenna Hall is right across the street from Morris Inn, and Walsh Family Hall (where the dorms for the conference are) is just behind Morris Inn.
+So everything is conveniently close together.

 Lodging and Registration